asapple/qiaoshi-stickman-web/README.md

 **Note for Team Members**: The PAT is configured at the repository level, not at the individual developer level.
 Once a PAT with the appropriate permissions has been created and added as a repository secret named `PAT`, any developer who clones the repository and pushes changes to the `main` branch will automatically trigger the deployment workflow without needing to set up their own PAT.

+### Setup for Alibaba Cloud OSS Deployment

+To enable automatic deployment to Alibaba Cloud OSS, you need to configure the following secrets in your repository:

+1. Go to your repository Settings > Secrets and variables > Actions
+2. Create the following repository secrets:
+   - `ALIYUN_ACCESS_KEY_ID` - Your Alibaba Cloud Access Key ID
+   - `ALIYUN_ACCESS_KEY_SECRET` - Your Alibaba Cloud Access Key Secret
+   - `ALIYUN_OSS_BUCKET` - Your OSS bucket name
+   - `ALIYUN_OSS_REGION` - Your OSS region (e.g., `oss-cn-hangzhou`)

+These secrets will be used by the Alibaba Cloud OSS deployment workflow to authenticate and deploy your application.

 ### Deployment Process

-1. Every push to the `main` branch triggers the deployment workflow
+1. Every push to the `main` branch triggers both deployment workflows
-2. The workflow builds the application and deploys it to GitHub Pages
+2. The workflows build the application and deploy it to their respective platforms
 3. Deployment status can be viewed in the Actions tab of the repository

 ### Manual Deployment